vitimiti/CnC.Modernized/README.md

 This project will **NOT** aim to maintain online play compatibility with the original games.
 This compatibility will not actively be broken and will be maintained, as long as it doesn't stop the progress of the modernization and adaptation of the original code.

+## Projects

+### CnC.Modernized.Sdl3

+A safe and managed library that imports SDL3 for use with the CnC.Modernized projects.
+See its [readme](CnC.Modernized.Sdl3/README.md) for more information.